pomerium/documentation/content/docs/zero/billing.md

 title: Billing in Pomerium Zero
 sidebar_label: Billing
 description: Learn how manage subscriptions and billing in Pomerium Zero.
+keywords:
+  [
+    billing,
+    organizations,
-keywords: [billing, organizations, personal account, professional, organization, subscription]
+    personal account,
+    professional,
+    organization,
+    subscription,
+  ]
 ---

 Learn how billing works in Pomerium Zero.

 ## Overview

 Pomerium Zero provides a self-service billing dashboard where you can manage your subscription and payment information.
 Billing applies only to **Professional** organizations, not **Personal** **Account** organizations.
 You can upgrade your account at any time.

 - For questions about billing, see [**How billing works.**](#how-billing-works)
 - For questions about upgrading or downgrading subscriptions, see [**Manage subscriptions**](#manage-subscriptions).